Fuchsian differential equations of order 3,...,6 with three singular points and an accessory parameter: Generalities

 \subsubsection{Shift symmetry}

-For a shift $sh(e)$ of local exponents $e$ of a differential equation, if a differential operator $P$ sends \begin{itemize} \item solutions of $H(e,ap)$ bijectively to those of $H(sh(e),ap')$, for some $ap'$, \item solutions of $G(e,a)$ bijectively to those of $G(sh(e),a)$, \item sends solutions of $E(e)$ bijectively to those of $E(sh(e))$, \end{itemize} the operator $P$ is called a {\it shift operator} for the shift $sh(e)$.
+For a shift (Definition \ref{DefShift}) $sh(e)$ of free (generic) local exponents $e$ of a differential equation, if a non-zero differential operator $P\in\mathbb{C}(x)[\partial]$ sends \begin{itemize} \item solutions of $H(e,ap)$ to those of $H(sh(e),ap')$, for some $ap'$, \item solutions of $G(e,a)$ to those of $G(sh(e),a)$, \item sends solutions of $E(e)$ to those of $E(sh(e))$, \end{itemize} the operator $P$ is called a {\it shift operator} (Definition \ref{DefShift}) for the shift $sh(e):e_i\to e_i+n_i\ (n_i\in\mathbb{Z})$.
 The equation with such a property is said to be symmetric with respect to the shift $sh(e)$.